How to Become a Fire Alarm Engineer?

 • Annunciators: Understand remote panels that display system status.

-3. Fire Alarm System Types (here our courses can help!!!)
+3. Fire Alarm System Types

 • Conventional Systems: Devices are grouped into zones, with limited information about specific device locations.